-Find out how to make sure that your housing benefit claim goes smoothly.
+Find out how to make sure that your housing benefit claim goes smoothly what forms you need and how to fill them out.
 Tell the council as soon as possible that you want to claim, even if you are not ready to give them your form.
 This affects when they can pay your benefit from.

 When can I make a claim?

 You can make a claim up to 13 weeks before you need to start getting housing benefit.
 So, for example, if you are starting a new tenancy in a month's time, you can put in a claim now.
 You won't usually get any benefit before you move in, although you may do in some specific situations.

 To make a claim, phone the housing benefit department at your local council to let them know that you want to make a claim and ask for a claim form.
 You can find the contact number in the phone book or on your council's website.
 They will then send you a claim form.